 These are five champs that are definitely worth giving a shot, but what exactly makes them work?
 Let’s see what each of them has to offer.

-Annie is a bursty mage that has a very simple kit.
+Annie is a bursty mage that has a straightforward kit.
 Her Disintegrate (Q) is a spammable auto-targeted poking tool that also scales decently well.
 Incinerate (W) loses a bit of range, but trades reach for even better AP scaling and area-of-effect damage.
 Molten Shield (E) can be used offensively to bring Annie in range for her other abilities or defensively as a damaging mobility buff.
-Last but not least, Summon: Tibbers is a good all-around ultimate that deals good damage and summons an effective bruiser unit to help in team fights.
+Last but not least, Summon: Tibbers is an excellent all-around ultimate that deals good damage and summons an effective bruiser unit to help in team fights.

 What makes her work?